Dear Ask a Mom Who’s Not Your Mom,

 I’m bisexual, but my Mom Who Is My Mom doesn’t know.
 She’s a very conservative Christian and I don’t want to upset her, but I don’t like keeping things from my family, despite their disapproving nature.
 Is it important for our relationship, do you think, that I tell her?
 It would not be welcome news to her ears.

 Oh my goodness, this seems to be a depressing theme to our letters today, but here it is again: editing on behalf of a parent who can’t deal with the full story.

 (What the hell is it with parents?
 Why are they so fragile?
 Why do they think so small?
 Why don’t they know—and I am trying to be kind here—jack shit?!).

 Your circumstance is slightly different from our previous letter-writer in that you are not complaining, however justly, about your mom’s behavior in the face of a story she can’t handle because she doesn’t know how the story ends and she needs to know how the story ends because she can’t tolerate the anxiety that not-knowing generates.
 You are talking about a story that is not, presumably, evolving (although some would surely argue otherwise), which is your sexuality.

 Your bisexuality may indeed challenge your mother’s understanding of what is right and wrong.
-However, your job is not to make your mom happy or comfortable (although it’s certainly good if you can do that).
-Your job is to live your life as fully you as possible, and of course being true to your sexuality is a huge part of that.
+However, your job is not to make your mom happy or comfortable.
+Your job is to live your life as fully as possible, and being true to your sexuality is a huge part of that.